-Upon signing the amendment in November 2020, the Company received an additional upfront consideration of \$40.0 million from Roche.
-In addition, the Company receives annual research plan payments of \$1.0 million for up to three years for each active research plan.
+Under the Roche Agreement, the Company receives annual research plan payments of \$1.0 million for up to three years for each active research plan.
 For certain targets, Roche is required to pay the Company fees of \$2.0 million and \$3.0 million upon the progression of targets to the lead series identification achievement and good laboratory practice toxicology study phase, respectively.
-If Roche exercises its option right for a target, Roche is obligated to pay exercise fees ranging from \$7.0 million to \$20.0 million depending on the target.
-For each target option exercised by Roche, the Company is eligible to receive milestone payments ranging from \$260 million to \$275.0 million upon the achievement of certain research, development and commercial milestones with respect to corresponding products, subject to certain reductions and exclusions based on intellectual property coverage.
+Finally, adjustments were made to the option exercise fees, whereby targets that have progressed through standard good laboratory practice, or GLP, toxicology studies at the time of exercise now have option exercise fees of \$7.0 million to \$12.0 million and those progressed through Phase 1 trials have option exercise fees of \$20.0 million.
+For each target option exercised by Roche, the Company is eligible to receive milestone payments ranging from \$260.0 million to \$275.0 million upon the achievement of certain research, development and commercial milestones with respect to corresponding products, subject to certain reductions and exclusions based on intellectual property coverage.
 Roche is also required to pay the Company up to \$150.0 million per target in one-time sales-based milestone payments upon the achievement of specified levels of net sales of a product directed to such target.
 Finally, Roche is required to pay the Company tiered royalties ranging from the mid-single digits to mid-teen percentages on net sales of products sold by Roche pursuant to its exercise of its option rights, subject to certain reductions.
 For sales of products for which the Company exercises its co-development right, the applicable royalty rates will be increased by a low-single digit percentage.